 I’ve known for a long while that I struggle to sleep through noise, so I’ve been experimenting with ways to block it out.
 It depends on the situation, but there’s usually one or two things we can do.
-Here’s 4 foolproof ways that I’ve found to block out noise and get sleep.
+Here’s a few foolproof ways that I’ve found to block out noise and get sleep.

-1. use Ear plugs
+1. Use ear plugs

 Ear plugs are my number one weapon for blocking out sounds.
 If I’m trying to sleep anywhere that has even the slightest bit of noise, I’ll pop in some earplugs which will muffle or eliminate the disturbance.

-The only problem I have with earplugs is that they irritate the inside of my ears if I use them for more than a few nights in a row, so I have to take a break.
+The only problem I have with earplugs is that they sometimes irritate the inside of my ears if I use them for more than a few nights in a row, so I have to take a break.
 When this happens, I’ll try and use one of the following options instead.

-2. play White noise
+2. Play white noise

 Noise often gets through gaps in windows and the cracks between doors and the floor.
 To muffle it, you can use a rolled up blanket or towel to cover the gap.